 Cloud Computing is increasing in adoption and has become a big part of the technology landscape.
 Not that it’s a good fit for every company, or that it’s delivered on all the anticipated benefits, but increasingly, the cloud is a viable solution for a variety of applications.

-How a business GETS to its data and applications on the cloud is not as a hot a topic, but it is a vital part of the equation.
-What?s in the cloud is of no use if a company can?t access it.
+How a business GETS to its data and applications on the cloud is not as hot a topic, but it is a vital part of the equation.
+What’s in the cloud is of no use if a company can’t access it.

-With cloud computing, a company?s demands on the internet connection is very different.
+With cloud computing, a company’s demands on internet connection are very different.
 Two very important factors to consider are bandwidth and redundancy.

 Barely a decade ago, a T1 line (1.544 Mbps) cost over $1000 per month.
 But the extensive buildout of fiber connections in metro areas has brought those costs down considerably.
 Even home internet connections get multi-megabit connections for about $100/month.